Sunday, 17 November 2024

 Netflix revealed that memberships for its ad-supported tier grew by nearly 70% quarter-over-quarter.
 However, it didn’t disclose what portion of its overall membership this represents.
 It did share that this ad-supported tier accounts for 30% of new sign-ups in the 12 countries where it’s available.
 Moreover, over 70% of Netflix’s total memberships are now from outside the US.

 The company admitted that building a new advertising business from scratch is time-consuming.
-Hence, they expect ad revenue to have a small impact on their bottom in 2023.
+Hence, they expect ad revenue to have a small impact on their bottom line in 2023.

 Innovations in advertising and partnerships